An Algorithmic Theory of Integer Programming: A General Framework for Improved Complexity

 \subsection{Feasibility Oracles}

-When working with matrices with small treedepth (or more generally pathwidth and treewidth), Gaussian elimination can be solved more efficiently, as was recently shown by Fomin et al.~\cite{FominLSPW:2018}. \begin{proposition}[{Bounded treedepth purification~\cite[Theorem 1.2 ]{FominLSPW:2018}}] Given $A \in \Z^{m \times n}$, a $\td$-decomposition $F$ of $G_P(A)$ or $G_D(A)$, and $\veb \in \Z^m$, in time $\Oh(\height(F)^2 (n+m))$ one can either declare $A\vex=\veb$ infeasible, or return a pure equivalent subsystem $A'\vex = \veb'$. \end{proposition} We note here that Fomin et al.~\cite{FominLSPW:2018} in fact prove a stronger statement which replaces a $\td$-decomposition with a path decomposition and replaces $G_P(A)$ and $G_D(A)$ with the incidence graph, whose treedepth (and also pathwidth and treewidth) are bounded from above by $\td_P(A)$ and $\td_D(A)$ (cf. Lemma~\ref{lem:inc_prim_tw}).
+When working with matrices with small treedepth (or more generally pathwidth and treewidth), Gaussian elimination can be solved more efficiently, as was shown by Fomin et al.~\cite{FominLSPW:2018}. \begin{proposition}[{Bounded treedepth purification~\cite[Theorem 1.2 ]{FominLSPW:2018}}] Given $A \in \Z^{m \times n}$, a $\td$-decomposition $F$ of $G_P(A)$ or $G_D(A)$, and $\veb \in \Z^m$, in time $\Oh(\height(F)^2 (n+m))$ one can either declare $A\vex=\veb$ infeasible, or return a pure equivalent subsystem $A'\vex = \veb'$. \end{proposition} We note here that Fomin et al.~\cite{FominLSPW:2018} in fact prove a stronger statement which replaces a $\td$-decomposition with a path decomposition and replaces $G_P(A)$ and $G_D(A)$ with the incidence graph, whose treedepth (and also pathwidth and treewidth) are bounded from above by $\td_P(A)$ and $\td_D(A)$ (see Lemma~\ref{lem:inc_prim_tw}).
 They also show that the more general tree decomposition may be used at the cost of increasing the dependence on the parameter from quadratic to cubic.
 Because of Proposition~\ref{prop:tw_pure} we again assume that an~\eqref{IP} under consideration has pure $A\vex=\veb$, and do not explicitly account for the cost of purifying the system as it is dominated by the time complexity of other steps.
+We also assume that the lower and upper bounds are finite, and discuss how to handle the case when they are not later in Section~\ref{sec:infinite_bounds}.